 If you need to beef up your word count, throw in a few stereotypes and clichés about backwoods believers.
 Be careful even here, though, as you don’t want to showcase views that might catch on.

-Hype the Issues You Personally Care about and Downplay Those You Don't
+Hype the Issues You Personally Care About and Downplay Those You Don't

 Mainstream studies indicate that the percentage of Americans who identify as gay is somewhere in the low single digits.
 But according to Gallup, Americans believe — on average — that 25 percent of the population is gay.
 A good reporter helps feed this perception by making sure that at least one out of every two stories emphasizes homosexuality.
 No one will begrudge you if you make sure to include angles dealing with same-sex attraction in 100 percent of your stories.

-On less important stories — the oversight of abortion clinics, the 9/11/12 terror attack in Libya, and current threats to religious liberty come to mind — you can either ignore them completely or just choose to downplay as much as you want.
+As for less important stories — the oversight of abortion clinics, the 9/11/12 terror attack in Libya, and current threats to religious liberty come to mind — you can either ignore them completely or just choose to downplay as much as you want.
 Your call.

 Listen to the Insects of the Hour